 Events that have been canceled or postponed include:

 • The Fluke comics festival scheduled for Mar.
-28 at the 40 Watt Club has been postponed until Sept.
-5.
+28 at the 40 Watt Club has been postponed from Sept.
+5 until Mar.
+27, 2021.

 • The U.S. Navy Band concert scheduled for Mar.
 15 at the Classic Center has been canceled.